Our Commitment: A Call to the Christian Community

 • "Ghosts of Abu Ghraib" This film, directed by Rory Kennedy, was recently nominated for four Emmy awards.

-Like Mary, who praised God for lifting up the lowly and filling the hungry with good things, we join together in working for God’s reign to end poverty, racism, violence and injustice across the land.
-Therefore we commit ourselves to love our neighbors, to make the connections between war abroad and poverty at home and between local and global violence, and to work to end racism and all oppressions.
+Like Simon Peter, we hear the risen Lord ask, “Do you love me?”
+When we answer, “Yes,” he commands us, “Feed my sheep.”
+We join together in working for God’s reign to end hunger, poverty, racism, and injustice across the land.
+Therefore we commit to make the connections between war abroad and poverty at home and between local and global violence, and to work to end racism and all oppressions.
 We call our government to fully and justly fund human needs at home.
+We will put our faith into action in front of the White House, as we gather and bless thousands of loaves of bread for the hungry of our nation.
+We will pray and act to become a nation that funds human needs and programs of social uplift over armaments and military action, and through our conversion, we will experience the promise of resurrection and new life.